gt-cs3220/gt-cs3220.github.io/project2.md

 Q) My frame does not load any instruction.
 Do I need to change anything?
 A) The provided frame should load the first instruction correctly.
 If you don't see any instruction, please check whether the contents of imem.
 For vivado, you can see the contents of imem (please see hw4_fileload.mp4).
 If you are using verilator, FE_stage.v has the code to print out the imem contents. (https://github.com/gt-cs3220/gt-cs3220.github.io/blob/403908bbb61c6892f030ecd9a915ee8634c6f0ca/project2_files/fe_stage.v#L24)

-# FAQ after part-2 is loaded
+# FAQ after part-2 is updated

 Q) can I change the print messages of sim_main.cpp?